baytelman/fullstack-interview/README.md

 ---

 ## Part 2
-*Only if you want to be considered for Backend / Full stack*
+*If you want to be considered for Full stack (Backend + Frontend), answer both Parts 1 and 2.
+If you are only interested in a Frontend position, skip Part 2. *

 ### Required